askonomm/babe/doc/content.md

 # Content

-There are two content file types in Babe: Markdown and Selmer.
-Markdown content files must end with an `.md` suffix and Selmer content files must end with `.sel` suffix.
+There are two content file types in Babe: Markdown content file and Selmer template file.
+Markdown content files must end with an `.md` suffix and Selmer template files must end with `.sel` suffix.

 ## What's the difference between Markdown and Selmer?